PraneethJain/GSoC/proposal.typ

 === Add Iterator Support
 Many STL algorithms depend upon the use of iterators.
 For this, an iterator type for containers has to be exposed from the C++ side, so that it can be used to call these algorithms from the Julia side.

+=== Add support for containers with multiple generics The current setup to add containers supports only one generic argument.
+Some containers like #link("https://en.cppreference.com/w/cpp/container/map", [`std::map`]) require multiple generic arguments, and thus require updating the current setup.

 === Add more STL Container Types
 These  containers have been introduced in C++ 23
 - #link("https://en.cppreference.com/w/cpp/container/flat_set", [`std::flat_set`])